What do we mean when we say Digital Library?

 Image and Content Reuse

-Smithsonian Libraries has been scanning books and making them available online since 1997.
-It wasn't until 2007, with the creation of the consortial Biodiversity Heritage Library (BHL), that we began digitizing at a high volume.
+The Smithsonian Libraries has been scanning books and making them available online since 1997 but it wasn't until 2007, when we joined the newly formed Biodiversity Heritage Library (BHL), that we began digitizing at a high volume.
 Since then, we have digitized over 23,000 items with over 9 million pages for the BHL from our collections in zoology, botany, agriculture, paleozoology and paleobotany, along with some history, anthropology, horticulture, and geology titles.

 In 2010 we began a project to similarly digitize titles in our Art, History and Technology collections.
 This project was named the Cultural Heritage Library (CHL) as a counterpoint to the BHL.
-CHL titles are available as part of our Digital Library.
+These titlescan be found in our Digital Library.
 As of 2014, more than 6,500 items with nearly 2.5 million pages are available, including rare titles in the history of science, African exploration, automotive and railway history, and art and design.

 All of our titles are also freely available on the Internet Archive, which is searchable in Open Library.